 First time I came across Ophiocordyceps Sinensis or as is known in English in Michael Palin’s documentary Himalaya.
-Brave Michael Palin tried this strange looking half worm half fungus on one of the markets in Himalayan region.
-Locals claimed these Nepali magic medicine is powerful remedy to treat many problems including cancer.
+Brave Michael Palin tried this strange looking half worm, half fungus on one market in Himalayan region.
+Locals claimed these Nepali magic medicine is a powerful remedy to treat many problems including cancer.

-So when I was travelling in Nepal I asked locals about Caterpillar Fungus and had a chance to try it myself.
-It is not easily to obtain as it grows high in Himalayan mountains on altitude above 3500 meters.
-Also only locals with government issued license are permitted to collect the precious medicine.
+When I was travelling in Nepal, I asked locals about Caterpillar Fungus and one day a chance to try it myself came along.
+The fungus is difficult to get as it grows high in Himalayan mountains on altitude above 3500 meters.
+Also, only locals with government issued license are permitted to collect the precious medicine.

-Ophiocordyceps Sinensis or Caterpillar Fungus is a fungus that parasitizes larvae of ghost moths and produces a fruiting body valued as an herbal remedy found in mountainous regions of Nepal and Tibet.
+Ophiocordyceps Sinensis or Caterpillar Fungus is a fungus that parasitized larvae of ghost moths and produces a fruiting body valued as an herbal remedy found in mountainous regions of Nepal and Tibet.

 The fungus germinates in the living larva, kills and mummifies it, and then the stalk-like fruiting body emerges from the corpse.
 Spending up to five years underground before pupating, the Thitarodes caterpillar is attacked while feeding on roots.
 It is not certain how the fungus infects the caterpillar; possibly, by ingestion of a fungal spore or by the fungus mycelium invading the insect through one of the insect’s breathing pores.
 The dark brown to black fruiting body (or mushroom) emerges from the ground in spring or early summer, the long, usually columnar fruiting body reaches 5–15 cm above the surface and releases spores.